moeinrazavi/R-Hierarchical-Linear-Regression/README.md

 2. group_hierarchical: for automatic hierachical regression in sets (groups of predictors automatically entered for regression)

 ```
- to install from GitHub, type the following code in R command line and run:
+ to install from GitHub, type (copy/paste) the following lines of code in R command line and run:

+ install.packages("devtools")
+ library("devtools")

  devtools::install_github("mrf3137/R-Hierarchical-Linear-Regression")
 ```